MoMEMta/MoMEMta/README.md

 ```
 You can now use the library `libmomemta.so` with your own code.

-If you have admin rights on your system, you can make MoMEMta (public headers and library) available system-wide using:
+Finally, you can make MoMEMta (public headers and library) available system-wide using:
 ```
 make install
 ```
+This step is **mandatory** if you want to link your own code or matrix elements with MoMEMta.
+If you don't have
+admin rights on your system, have a look at the build options below.

 ### Build options